Luligu/zigbee2mqtt-automations/README.md

 Download the file dist\automation.js and place it in the zigbee2mqtt\data\extension directory (create the directory if it doesn't exist).
 Create a file automations.yaml in the directory zigbee2mqtt\data (next to configuration.yaml).
-Add to the end of the file configuration.yaml this line: automations: automations.yaml
+Add to the end of the file configuration.yaml this line: automations: automations.yaml Run in zigbee2mqtt: npm install suncalc
-Run: npm -g install suncalc
+In frontend Extensions add an extensione.
+Name it automation.js.
+In the editor delete the default extensione and copy paste automation.js.
 Restart zigbee2mqtt so it load all the extensions (this seems to me the best way).

 # Config file automations.yaml: